 - UK Health Security Agency: Coronavirus (COVID-19): guidance

 - World Health Organization: Coronavirus disease (COVID-19) advice for the public

-- GOV.UK: Travel advice: coronavirus (COVID-19)
+- GOV.UK: Travel abroad from England during coronavirus (COVID-19)

 - International Aircraft Transport Association (IATA): Air Travel and COVID-19